 By maintaining emotive or intuitive descriptions of biometric concerns, technologists are leaving biometric critics in a soft corner.
 This might be an innocent side effect of trying to use plain language, or it could be cleverly calculated in order to keep their options open.
 But either way, dumbing down the debate won't help in the long run.

 How should we approach the question of Facebook’s facial recognition?
-A good place to start is the reasonably cut-and-dried treatment of Personal Information in European style Information Privacy Law, as adopted at least in part in other places like Australia.
-Recall that Personal Information (PI) is basically any information about an individual where their identity is apparent.
+A good place to start is the reasonably cut-and-dried treatment of Personal Information in international data privacy law, as adopted in over 100 countries worldwide.
+Recall that Personal Information (or in US parlance, PII) is basically any information about an individual where their identity is apparent or can reasonably be worked out.

-Photos of strangers are not PI.
-Tagged photos in Facebook are PI.
-If someone renders a photo identifiable by tagging it, then Facebook as holder of the photographic data is suddenly in possession of PI -- and ergo has collected it.
-Generally, the named person in the photo has a legal right to be informed of the collection, especially when the collection is done indirectly, as is the case when a third party does the tagging.
+Photos of strangers are not Personal Information.
+But tagged photos in Facebook are.
+If someone renders a photo identifiable by tagging it, then Facebook as holder of the photographic data is suddenly in possession of PII, and ergo has collected it.
+On the face of general privacy law, the person who has become named in the photo has a right to be reasonably informed of the collection, especially when the collection is done indirectly, as is the case when a third party does the tagging.
+Indeed, Facebook alerts members the instant they've been tagged by another member, and that's a good thing.
+But there are subtlties aplenty.
+In particular, when names are generated automatically and added to the photo database, that's a form of collection even before the tag is disseminated.

-There is an impending legal technicality that will hit Facebook hard in Australia, namely changes recommended by the Australian Law Reform Commission that will treat biometric templates as Sensitive Information, a special class of PI that carries extra obligations.
-In particular, while indirect collection of regular PI is usually permitted if the collector makes reasonable efforts to inform the subject after the fact, with Sensitive Information, consent is required prior to collection.
-This would seem to mean that photo tagging by third parties would not be permissible without prior consent.
+There is a legal technicality that will hit Facebook in Australia, namely changes to our Privacy act that treat biometric templates as Sensitive Information, a special class of PII that carries extra obligations.
+In particular, while indirect collection of regular PII is usually permitted if the collector makes reasonable efforts to inform the subject after the fact, with Sensitive Information, consent is required prior to collection.
+This would seem to mean that photo tagging by third parties would not be permissible without prior consent, and algorithmic collection might not be practicable at all.

-Living in Sydney, I’ve long amused myself daydreaming about how many countless tourist snapshots must accidentally include me in the background.
-It’s of no concern.
-There must be billions of images filed away in photo albums worldwide, pictures of incidental strangers remaining unknown and unknowable forever.
-But when such images are in Facebook’s databases, they are running them against their templates and populating them with covert naming labels.
+Living in Sydney, I’ve long pondered how many countless tourist snapshots must accidentally include me in the background.
+That’s of no concern to me - there must be billions of images filed away in photo albums worldwide, printed pictures of incidental strangers, remaining unknown and unknowable.
+But when such images are digital, and in Facebook’s databases where they are run automatically against face recognition templates, they are no longer anonymous but personally identifiable and immensely valuable.

 Personal Information is gold in the digital economy.
-We need to grasp the extent to which Facebook manufacture Personal Information.
-With facial recognition, they are converting vast drifts of anonymous images into commercially valuable and geo-locatable PI.
-They are literally printing money.
+We need to grasp the extent to which Facebook and other social businesses manufactures PII.
+With facial recognition, they are refining vast lodes of hitherto anonymous images into commercially valuable PII.